Totem Skin: History

-Totem Skin was formed in 2012 by guitarist Christoffer Oster, who wrote some songs and was joined by vocalists Henrik Dahlqvist and Glenn Zettersten for their recording.
+Totem Skin was formed in 2012 by guitarist Christoffer Öster, who wrote some songs and was joined by vocalists Henrik Dahlqvist and Glenn Zettersten for their recording.
 The band's name is based on a lyric from the song "Tauntrum" from Document No. 12 by Pg.
 99. They abandoned their original intention to exist as a studio band, asking guitarist Jesper Sundström and drummer Sebastian Engström to perform live with them in the winter of 2012/2013 while recording their second EP.
 By March, the band transformed into a sextet with the addition of bassist Jonas Axelsson.
 At this point, they had already self-released two EPs, both mixed and mastered by Alexander Backlund: Totem Skin on 21 August 2012 and These Ghosts Are Haunting Our Halls on 18 March 2013.
 This was followed in 2014 by a split EP with Swedish band Heart on My Sleeve.

 The band's debut studio album Still Waters Run Deep, which was mixed, mastered and engineered by Lewis Johns with assistant engineer Tony James and recorded at the Ranch Production House on the outskirts of Southampton, England, came out in 29 October 2013 through Dog Knights Productions, Protagonist Music and Middleman Records.
 It was the first set of songs that they had written "together as a whole group with the intent of performing them live" and with "a more or less running theme in the lyrics as well as the music".
 The album's artwork was made by Adrian B. of Coven Illustracion; it depicts a skogsrå, reflecting the album's lyrical focus on the power of nature and its relation to society.
 The final song, "Seasons Don't Fear the Reaper, We Can Be Like They Are", which was re-recorded from their first EP, features a sample from Silent Hill 2.

 Totem Skin's sophomore album Weltschmerz was released in 12 October 2015, on vinyl through Halo of Flies Records and Protagonist Music in the United States and Adagio830 in Europe, on CD through Tokyo Jupiter Records, and on tape through Wolves of Hades.
 It was engineered by Johns with assistant engineer Chris Lyndon and recorded at the Ranch Production House in March 2015, while the artwork was made by Chris Panatier.
 In 2016, Zettersten, Sundström and Engström formed the crust punk project Vardagshat.
 On 26 January 2017, the band announced that they were breaking up, and that what was supposed to be their third studio album will be recorded under a different project.
 On 6 June, they announced that the new band and album will be named Dödsrit.
 The album was released on 13 October 2017 through Alerta Antifascista Records.